DavidHickman/tnris.org/content/markdown/2015-statewide-orthoimagery-project.md

 These may may be displayed as natural color (Red, Green, Blue) or color infrared (Near Infrared, Red, Green) composites, as seen in the examples below.

-*Grab the Image Slider to compare between Natural Color and Infrared*
+*Grab the Image Slider to compare between Natural Color and Color Infrared*
 <figure>
 <div id="imageCompare7" class='twentytwenty-container natural-color-infrared'>
   <img src="{{m.link('static/images/statewide-orthoimagery/4_band_nc.jpg')}}" alt="Preview of natural color imagery">